The WSIB shall not review a worker’s loss of earnings (LOE) benefit more than 72 months after the date of the worker’s injury unless:

-The WSIB defines the workplace parties’ co-operation in WR activities to include
+The WSIB defines the workplace parties’ co-operation in RTW activities to include:

 - the injury employer and worker initiating and maintaining communication with each other throughout the worker’s recovery and impairment

-- identifying and securing suitable and available work (injury employer attempting to provide suitable work/worker assisting the injury employer to identify suitable work)
+- identifying and securing suitable and available work (e.g., injury employer attempting to provide suitable work, worker assisting the injury employer to identify suitable work)

 - providing relevant worker’s information to the WSIB concerning the worker’s return to work, and

-- notifying the WSIB of any difficulty or dispute concerning return to work, see 19-02-02, Responsibilities of the Workplace Parties in Work Reintegration.
+- notifying the WSIB of any difficulty or dispute concerning return to work, see 19-02-08, RTW Co-operation Obligations, and 19-02-09, Re-employment Obligations.

-The WSIB generally considers the workplace parties to be co-operating in WR at the 72-month period if
+The WSIB generally considers the workplace parties to be co-operating in RTW activities (including RTW plans without training) at the 72-month period if:

 - the employment relationship between the workplace parties has been maintained